varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 machine (ssh, VPN, etc. etc.)

-It is also possible to configure varnishd for "reverse mode", using the '-M' argument,

-In this case varnishd will attempt to open a TCP connection to the specified address, and initiate a CLI connection on it.
+It is also possible to configure varnishd for "reverse mode", using the '-M' argument.
+In that case varnishd will attempt to open a TCP connection to the specified address, and initiate a CLI connection to your central varnish management facility.

 The connection is also in this case without secrecy, but if configured the remote end must still satisfy -S/PSK authentication.

+Finally, if you run varnishd with the '-d' option, you get a CLI command on stdin/stdout, but since you started the process, it would be hard to prevent you getting CLI access, wouldn't it ?

 Parameters
 ^^^^^^^^^^